Table of Contents (click to expand)

 Computer towers tend to attract dust particles due to the presence of fans.
 If they are not cleaned for a long time, their interior will become quite dusty.

 Of course, cleaning your computer tower regularly is a good idea.
-Even if you are unsure how to open the cupboard, it is always better to ask more experienced people who can help you safely explore and clean the interior of your computer tower.
+Even if you are unsure how to open the cabinet, it is always better to ask more experienced people who can help you safely explore and clean the interior of your computer tower.

 Last Updated By: Ashish Tiwari